 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can also be very rewarding.
+While HVAC can be physically demanding, it can still be quite gratifying.
 As a technician you'll be expected to occasionally:

-- Work in awkward settings, including tight or dusty spaces.
+- Work in unpleasant settings, like tight or dusty spaces.

 - Work evenings, weekends and overtime throughout peak demand.

 A common misconception about learning HVAC is that it’s a blue-collar career.
-It requires a specific skill set, specialized education and continuous recertification.
+In reality, you need an extensive skill set, specialized education and continuous recertification.

 - Avoid large amounts of student debt.

-- Have job security since HVAC positions can't be outsourced.
+- Have job security knowing your position can’t be outsourced.

 - Become your own boss and own your own successful business.